Robert Hale and Michael O’Hanlon know something about defense spending and the fight over the federal budget.

 It didn’t have to be this way.
 At the risk of sounding overly partisan or political, the fact of the manner is that Congress could very well have saved itself the pressure of yet another shutdown this October if McConnell agreed to speak with the Senate Democratic leadership on a bipartisan budget blueprint before the August recess.
 As early as May, Senate Democrats have been calling on the GOP leadership to negotiate on relieving the sequester caps.
 Senator Reid consistently took to the floor throughout the month of June asking for the same exact thing.
 Just last month, senator Reid took to The New York Times op-ed page to plead with GOP lawmakers to avoid “another unnecessary, manufactured crisis”—going so far as requesting budget talks during the August recess to ensure that a plan is formally presented and voted on when the chamber comes back to work.

-Being the majority party means exhibiting the leadership qualities that are necessary to allow government to function.
 At considerable risk of looking like obstructers, Democrats have blocked every GOP-crafted appropriations bill from coming to the Senate floor—all of this in order to drill home the point to Republican leadership that no spending for the next fiscal year will be authorized until Republicans sit down with Democrats in the same room.
 At every opportunity, McConnell has spurned the offer, or ignored it altogether.

 As the majority party in both the House and the Senate, Republicans have the right to insist on defending their principles.
 Yet, being the majority party also means exhibiting the leadership qualities that are necessary to allow government to function the way it was supposed to.
 Pragmatism and the willingness to negotiate are the two qualities that get the job done.
 Yet by waiting to the last several legislative days before money runs out, and insisting on a regular order process that is guaranteed to be shot down by president Obama when a GOP-authored spending bill eventually reaches his desk, Republicans have created a scenario where a second government shutdown in three years is very real.